RTS2013/RTS/README.md

   When researching Robots you harvest the usual resources, metal, fuel, etc...
   When you use genetic research you have to have "food" in order to feed your minions.
-  Fuel and Food act the same
+  Fuel and Food act the same.